toddllm/xyrus-luanti-mod-agent/README.md

 ## Development Philosophy

 ### 🤝 Family-Friendly Innovation
 Every mod and feature is designed with family collaboration in mind.
-Complex enough to teach real programming concepts, simple enough for kids to understand and enjoy.
+Complex enough to teach real AI concepts, simple enough for kids to understand and enjoy.

 ### 🧪 AI-Assisted Development
-We actively use AI tools (like Claude, GPT-4, and others) to:
-- Generate creative mod ideas
-- Debug complex Lua code
-- Create engaging narratives and lore
-- Optimize performance for web deployment
+We embrace the full spectrum of AI capabilities across all modalities:
+- **Language Models** - Latest proprietary models from Anthropic and OpenAI, plus every open-source model we can get our hands on
+- **Vision Systems** - Text-to-image, image analysis, texture generation
+- **Audio Processing** - Text-to-speech for NPCs, sound effect generation, voice commands
+- **Video Generation** - Cutscenes, trailers, gameplay recordings
+- **Multimodal Agents** - Autonomous systems that combine all capabilities
+- **Custom Tools** - Task-specific agents for code generation, world building, story writing, bug hunting, performance optimization, and literally anything else we can imagine

+We don't limit ourselves - if an AI can do it, we're finding a way to integrate it into our gaming experience.

 ### 🌟 Open Experimentation
 Nothing is off-limits!
 From reality-bending entities to talking pets, if we can imagine it, we try to build it.